awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started-cli.md

    aws ec2 create-vpc-endpoint-service-configuration --gateway-load-balancer-arns loadbalancer-arn --no-acceptance-required
    ```

+   To support both IPv4 and IPv6 addresses, add the `--supported-ip-address-types ipv4 ipv6` option\.

    The output contains the service ID \(for example, vpce\-svc\-12345678901234567\) and the service name \(for example, com\.amazonaws\.vpce\.us\-east\-2\.vpce\-svc\-12345678901234567\)\.

 1. Use the [modify\-vpc\-endpoint\-service\-permissions](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-vpc-endpoint-service-permissions.html) command to allow service consumers to create an endpoint to your service\.
-A service consumer can be an IAM user, IAM role, or AWS account\.
+A service consumer can be a user, IAM role, or AWS account\.
 The following example adds permission for the specified AWS account\.

    ```
    aws ec2 modify-vpc-endpoint-service-permissions --service-id vpce-svc-12345678901234567 --add-allowed-principals arn:aws:iam::123456789012:root